-In March 2021, Ms. Eastland became Chairperson of the Audit Committee and Dr. Hack, the prior Chairperson, remained a member.
-In addition to determining that all members of the Audit Committee are independent (as independence is currently defined in Rule 5605(c)(2)(A)(i) and (ii) of the Nasdaq listing standards), the Board determined that each of Ms. Eastland and Dr. Hack qualified as an "audit committee financial expert," as defined in applicable SEC rules.
+In addition to determining that all members of the Audit Committee are independent (as independence is currently defined in Rule 5605(c)(2)(A)(i) and (ii) of the Nasdaq listing standards), the Board determined that each of Ms. Eastland, Dr. Hack and Ms. Sun qualified as an "audit committee financial expert," as defined in applicable SEC rules.
 The Board made a qualitative assessment of each of their level of knowledge and experience based on a number of factors, including their respective formal education and experience as a chief financial officer.
 The Audit Committee was established by the Board in accordance with Section 3(a)(58)(A) of the Exchange Act to oversee the Company's corporate accounting and financial reporting processes and audits of its financial statements.
-During 2021, the Audit Committee met on four occasions.
+During 2023, the Audit Committee met on four occasions.

-The Audit Committee operates under a written charter that is available on the Company's website at http://investors.dynavax.com/corporate-governance.
+The Audit Committee operates under a written charter that is available on the Company's website at https://investors.dynavax.com/corporate-governance.